ElektraInitiative/libelektra/doc/decisions/deferred_plugin_calls.md

 - `void elektraInvokeExecuteDeferredCalls (ElektraInvokeHandle * handle, ElektraDeferredCallList * list)`
   which executes deferred calls for a encapsulated plugin loaded with invoke.

+- Functions supporting deferred calls should allow for multiple calls (i.e. they should be idempotent).
+  This leaves state at affected plugins and does avoids duplicating state (e.g.
+  "was this function called for this plugin before?") in encapsulating plugins.

 ## Notes

 Utility functions that help with managing deferred calls would be nice: